-A: No you don’t, in fact most people we talk to choose not to because they are using an NFA Trust to make life easier not add complication.
+A: You do not, in fact most people we talk to choose not to because they are using an NFA Trust to make life easier, not add complication.
 However if you wish to open a bank account, the Trust documents you will receive are suited to do so.
-You’ll simply need to get an EIN (employer identification number) which you can get instantly online at irs.gov.
+You’ll simply need to get an EIN (employer identification number) which you can get instantly online through the IRS website.

 Are your Trusts multi-generational?

 A: No, they are living revocable Trusts.
 Multi-generational Trusts are a bit fickle and to be honest, gimmicky, especially when it comes to NFA Trusts.
-With the new 41F regulations and property able to be passed down tax free to beneficiaries Multi-Generational Gun Trusts are pointless and overly complicated.
+With 41F regulations and property able to be passed down tax free to beneficiaries (via ATF form 5), Multi-Generational Gun Trusts are pointless and overly complicated.